WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 ### `make_fixed` and `make_ufixed` Helper Type

-The `EXPONENT` template parameter is versatile and concise.
+The `Exponent` template parameter is versatile and concise.
 It is an intuitive scale to use when considering the full range of positive and negative exponents a fixed-point type might possess.
 It also corresponds to the exponent field of built-in floating-point types.